-- Criminal proceedings from the same fact that involve the defendant
+- Criminal proceedings related to the same scenario that involve the defendant and your injuries

 Once you show that you are entitled to money, you must agree on an amount with the insurance company or prove your damages to a jury.
-If you have filed an insurance claim, here is where your case can get complicated.
+Once you have filed an insurance claim, your case can get complicated.
 If you must bring a lawsuit, you need an experienced attorney to guide you through the complex legal maze leading to a trial.

 Insurance companies are for-profit businesses.
 Their owners are often shareholders who expect the insurance company to deliver specific financial results.
-An insurance company posts worse financial results the more that they pay in claims, so they always look to pay you as little as possible and far less than you deserve.
+An insurance company’s bottom line drops when they pay large settlement claims, so they always look to pay you as little as possible and far less than you deserve.

 Once a skilled VFEL Centennial personal injury lawyer reviews your case, they can explain what you can expect and what we believe you deserve.
-Personal injury law mandates that the defendant pays for all the damages they have caused you, whether they are objective economic damages or more subjective non-economic damages.
+Personal injury law mandates that the defendant pays for the damages they have caused you, whether they are objective economic damages or more subjective non-economic damages.

-The defendant has likely purchased insurance to pay for their damages up to a certain amount.
-Even if you have been in an accident with an uninsured motorist, your car insurance policy will cover you up to your policy limits.
-At least, this is how everything is in a perfect world.
-However, when dealing with an insurance company, nothing is ever perfect because they have a natural conflict of interest in handling claims.
+The person who caused your injuries has likely purchased insurance to pay for their responsibility up to a certain amount.
+If you have been in an accident with an uninsured motorist, your car insurance policy may cover you up to your policy limits.
+At least, this is how everything works in a perfect world.
+However, when dealing with an insurance company, nothing is ever perfect because they have an inherent conflict of interest in handling claims.

 - Learn more about your case and answer any questions that you may have